-Actor, comedian and musician James Belushi was born in Chicago, on June 15, 1954.
+Actor, comedian and musician James Belushi was born on June 15, 1954, in Chicago.
 In 1983, he joined the Saturday Night Live cast.
 In 1986, his supporting role in the movie About Last Night propelled him to national fame.
 Belushi starred on his own TV sitcom, According to Jim, from 2001 to 2009.
 He continues to act on stage, as well as on TV and in films.
 He also sings with a blues band, the Sacred Hearts.

-Entertainer James Belushi, nicknamed Jim, was born on June 15, 1954 in Chicago, but was raised about 25 miles west, in the outlying suburb of Wheaton, Illinois.
-His father, Adam, is an Albanian immigrant, and his mother, Agnes, is the daughter of Albanian immigrants.
+Entertainer James Belushi, nicknamed Jim, was born on June 15, 1954, in Chicago, but was raised about 25 miles west, in the outlying suburb of Wheaton, Illinois.
+His father, Adam, was an Albanian immigrant, and his mother, Agnes, was the daughter of Albanian immigrants.
 Jim was the third of four children.
 His older brother, John Belushi, who also grew up to be a renowned comedic entertainer, died of a tragic drug overdose in 1982.

 Jim's parents were often too busy to keep him out of trouble.
 As a rebellious teen, he had his share of run-ins with local law officers.
 His mischievous acts ranged from stealing gas to driving while underage.

 At Wheaton Central High School, one of Jim's teachers redirected the teen's energy by encouraging him to audition for the school play.
 Jim enjoyed the experience of entertaining so much that he decided to sign up for the school's drama club and choir.
 In recent years, however, the comedian jokingly offered another explanation of why he joined: "Because of girls.
 In the drama club, there were about 20 girls and six guys.
 And the same thing with choir … more girls!"

 After high school, Jim enrolled in speech and theater classes at the College of DuPage.
 He later transferred to Southern Illinois University, where he earned a degree in speech and theater arts.